kalgoritmi/pycongr25/talk.md

 -- In the test, we create a MagicMock with a spec argument.
 The spec makes the mock strictly follow the protocol of the FileIO class.

-That’s why calling an arbitrary method on it raises an AttributeError the mock only allows real FileIO methods.
+That’s why calling an arbitrary method on it raises an AttributeError.
+The mock only allows real FileIO methods.
 -->

 ---